marxin/texi2rst-generated/sphinx/libiberty/replacement-functions.rst

 'replacement functions' is available in ``libiberty`` to address these issues for some of the most commonly used subroutines.

-All of these functions are declared in the libiberty.h header file.
+All of these functions are declared in the :samp:`libiberty.h` header file.
 Many of the implementations will use preprocessor macros set by GNU Autoconf, if you decide to make use of that program.
 Some of these functions may call one another.